10 Ways - Reduce Compensation Fraud

 6. Publicize your tough stance against fraud.

-Inform employees that all suspicious claims will be investigated and all evidence of criminal wrongdoing turned over the DA’s office for prosecution.
+Inform employees that all suspicious claims will be investigated and all evidence of criminal wrongdoing turned over the District Attorney's (DA’s) office for prosecution.

 7. Investigate Immediately.